Written by Colin Seal

 Note...
-Every dog owner I have spoken to (and has received a letter) said they would have far preferred a face to face chat - But...
+Every dog owner I have spoken to (and has received a letter) said they would have far preferred a face-to-face chat - But...
 I know it puts you in an awkward situation if things do escalate past the point of talking or writing letters.

-It is better to take note of the timeframes that your neighbour’s dog often barks in the neighbourhood.
+It is better to take note of the time that your neighbour’s dog often barks in the neighbourhood.
 In your letter, you can also suggest that your neighbour use harmless bark collars or an ultrasonic bark house.

-Using the best dog bark deterrent is the next peaceful step if talking to your neighbour won’t work for you and sending a letter did not work either.
+Using the best dog bark deterrent is the next peaceful step if talking to your neighbour won’t work for you, and sending a letter did not work either.

 I highly recommend the PetSafe Outdoor Bark Control to stop that barking dog next door from causing noise complaints in the neighbourhood.
 The PetSafe Outdoor Bark Deterrent has these amazing features:

 • Weatherproof - leave it outside all year round

 • Emits safe ultrasonic sound to distract and deter a barking dog.

 • Discreet birdhouse design - that yappy dog won’t even know!

 • Covers 15-metres of noise detection & emission of the ultrasonic deterrent